 Studios in Paris Scholarship

-The Art Gallery of NSW awards artists or scholars in the visual arts a two-monthly or three-monthly tenancy in either the Moya Dyring Studio or the Dr Denise Hickey Memorial Studio at the Cité.
+The Art Gallery of NSW awards artists or scholars in the visual arts a two-month or three-month tenancy in either the Moya Dyring Studio or the Dr Denise Hickey Memorial Studio at the Cité.

-Moya Dyring Memorial Studio – 2 months tenancy
+Moya Dyring Memorial Studio – two-month tenancy

 Moya Dyring was an Australian artist and great supporter of young Australian painters and students visiting Paris.
-She lived at 30 Quai d’Anjou on the Ile St Louis, almost opposite the Cité Internationale des Arts.
+She lived at Quai d’Anjou on the Ile St Louis, almost opposite the Cité Internationale des Arts.
 After her death in 1967, her friends and family purchased a studio in her memory at the Cité for the continued support of visiting artists.

 Dr Denise Hickey was an art educator and former Trustee of the Art Gallery of NSW.
 This studio was named by the Gallery to honour Dr Hickey’s life-long dedication to the support and education of Australian artists.

-- Successful applicants must submit a two (2) page report detailing the outcomes of their study at the studio no later than one (1) month after completion.
+- The successful applicant must pay a monthly maintenance fee to the Cité authorities, and must submit a two-page report detailing the outcomes of their study at the studio no later than one month after completion.

 - All applicants must submit a proposal outlining the project to be undertaken at the studio.
-Proposals should be no more than one (1) page and must demonstrate how their projects will benefit by a stay in Paris.
+Proposals should be no more than one page and must demonstrate how their projects will benefit by a stay in Paris.